 The scientific name for garden huckleberries is often listed under Solanum scabrum or Solanum melanocerasum or Solanum nigrum, depending on which seed company or university extension you reference.

 See why both the common and scientific names of wonderberries and huckleberries are often mixed up?
 Frankly, it’s very difficult to determine the correct scientific name for actual garden huckleberries.
 As best as we can tell from our research, it’s Solanum nigrum var. melanoserasum but that could change depending on which reference you use or future genetic analysis.

-- Wonderberries are smaller, less robust plants than garden huckleberries.
-We’d almost call them “dainty”.
 Their maximum height is about 2-3′.
 They get loaded with tiny green berries that turn black and soft when ripe.
-The ripe fruit is about the size of a pea.
+The ripe fruit is about the size of a small pea.
 Each plant will produce 3-5 cups of fruit in a growing season.

-- Garden huckleberries are not good eaten raw.
-They have almost no flavor and the skin is quite tough in comparison to a wonderberry.
-If raw fruit was the only option, they wouldn’t be worth growing.
-However, when cooked and sweetened, something magical happens.
 They can be made into beautiful deep purple-colored sauces, pies and preserves—and the flavor is out of this world delicious.
 If you could combine the best flavors from blueberries and grapes into a single fruit, that’s what cooked, sweetened garden huckleberries (such as garden huckleberry preserves) taste like.

 - 3 cups of organic granulated cane sugar